 In 2020, after 15 years overseas, Ms. Jones returned to the Global Health (GH) Bureau in Washington, D.C., where she oversaw country support, maternal and child health, and sexual and reproductive health programming.
 She also guided the GH nutrition program and served as Acting Chair for the Nutrition Leadership Council.
 She is a champion of the Bureau’s localization efforts; Foreign Service National empowerment; and Diversity, Equity, Inclusion and Accessibility efforts.
 In 2020, she chaired the selection committee for the Payne Fellowship Program, which brings diverse new talent into the Foreign Service and currently serves as an Executive Champion for the program.

-Before joining USAID, Ms. Jones worked more than a decade in disease prevention and control at the University of California, Office of the President, and at the San Francisco Department of Public Health, where she served in the AIDS Office and in the Bureau of Epidemiology and Disease Control.
-She received her undergraduate degree from the University of Washington, and a Master of Public Health from San Francisco State University, with coursework at the University of California-Berkeley, School of Public Health.
+Before joining USAID, Ms. Jones worked more than a decade in HIV disease prevention and control at the University of California Office of the President, and at the San Francisco Department of Public Health, where she served in the AIDS Office and in the Bureau of Epidemiology and Disease Control.